codeonlyjs/website/content/guide/templateTransitions.md

 ## JavaScript Notifications

-To receive notifications of when a transition starts, ends or is cancelled, set the function callbacks on the options object:
+To receive notifications of when a transition starts, ends or is cancelled, set callbacks on the options object:

 * `on_start` - notifies a transition has started
 * `on_finish` - notifies a transition has finished